This page refers to the

 case_sensitiveparameter that is part of an Explore.

-case_sensitivecan also be used as part of a model, described on this documentation page.
+case_sensitivecan also be used as part of a model, described on the

-case_sensitivecan also be used as part of a dimension, described on this documentation page.
+case_sensitivecan also be used as part of a dimension, described on the

 AcceptsA Boolean (

-case_sensitive determines whether or not filters will be treated as case sensitive on a given Explore.
-All filters related to the Explore are impacted, including those added in the Explore UI, Dashboard UI, and
+case_sensitive determines whether or not filters will be treated as case-sensitive on a given Explore.
+All filters related to the Explore are affected, including those added in the Explore UI, Dashboard UI, and

-case_sensitivity is on and filters are case sensitive.
-However, some dialects do not support this parameter, as described below.
+case_sensitivity is on and filters are case-sensitive.
+However, some dialects do not support this parameter, as described in the

 case_sensitive works by adjusting the